What's in Store for Retail in 2019?More big changes are coming in 2019. Is your supply chain ready?

 What’s in Store for 2019?

 A big goal for retailers and brands is to stay relevant, and stay in front of their customers, and also offer different products.
 Kroger, for example, recently announced a partnership with Walgreens to offer curated items in Walgreens drug stores.
 Consumers will likely look to online retailers to fulfill “chore” shopping at an increased rate while keeping high expectations on omnichannel retail at large.
+New solutions for chore shopping include auto-renewals, and one-tap purchases like Amazon Dash.

 Convenience is at the heart of these changes, and in 2019, look for to add more convenient shopping experiences for customers.
 For example, two-day shipping is certainly the new normal.
 In fact, 65% of retailers plan on having 2-day shipping as the new standard as their new standard for order fulfillment.
 And with big brands such as Amazon, Target, and Walmart looking toward same-day delivery fulfillment speed and supply chain flexibility is at forefront of every distributor’s logistics strategy.